sysops-notes/sysops-notes.github.io/sections/route53.md

 	* Create new hosted zone in R53
 	* Copy the name servers from R53 hosted zone over where you registered your domain
 	* Update the name servers there to use the one from 3)

+## Route 53 Split-view (Split-horizon) DNS

+* Route 53 Split-view (Split-horizon) DNS enables you to access an internal version of your website using the same domain name that is used publicly
+* You can maintain both a private and public hosted zone with the same domain name for split-view DNS with Route 53
+* DNS queries will respond with answers based on the source of the request

 ## [Back](../README.md)